In this article we will go over:

 Review student work in real-time to monitor progress and accuracy and to provide feedback

-1. From the Classes Tab, click on the name of the class that contains the Applied Mathematics assignment.
+1. From the Classes Tab, click on the name of the class that contains the Applied Mathematics assignment, then click the instruction sub-tab.

 2. Locate the Applied Mathematics assignment and click the blue Review/Grade link beside the assignment name.